SSMV01/ccmd/README.md

 ### git installation

-Install git by executing the suitable command from the list given in the link below
+Install git by executing the suitable command from the list given in the link below.

 https://git-scm.com/download/linux